aws-samples/aws-cicd-bluegreen/Detail_Instructions.md

      **_Buildspec_**

      * **Build specifications:** Use a buildspec file
      * **Buildspec name:** empty   _Note:_ We will be using buildspec.yml which is in the project.
-Because we are using defualt name, we can leave this field empty.
+Because we are using default name, we can leave this field empty.

      **_Artifacts_**